matzora/faridcher.github.io/_posts/2016-10-01-machine-learning-r.md

   - R
 ---

-## Intro

-A while ago I took an online machine learning course offer by Andrew NG on coursera platform.
+A while ago I took an online machine learning course offer by Andrew NG on Coursera platform.
 The course was spectacular although all the assignments MUST be sumbited via MATLAB/OCTAVE.
-This would be tedious effort for users who have spent a lot of time learning the basics of R language.
-Thus, I developed all the starter codes for R users in order to be able to carry on their assignment in R and submit them to Coursera directly from R. For more information visit the course repo on [Github](https://github.com/faridcher/MachineLearningMOOC).
+This would be a tedious effort for users who have spent a lot of time learning the basics of R language.
+Thus, I developed all the starter codes for R users in order to be able to carry out their assignment in R and submit them to Coursera directly from R. For more information visit the course Repo on [Github](https://github.com/faridcher/MachineLearningMOOC).

 ## Screen-shots
 A few screen-shots of the plots produced in R: